 - Map and Locations

-The fall 11 week certification program is offered in a face-to-face format at the ASU Tempe Campus, meeting two times per week, Tuesday and Thursday from 8:00 AM to 12:00 PM in the College Avenue Commons building, Room #335 in Tempe, AZ.
+The fall and spring 11 week certification program is offered in a face-to-face format at the ASU Tempe Campus, meeting two times per week, Tuesday and Thursday from 8:00 AM to 12:00 PM in the College Avenue Commons building, Room #335 in Tempe, AZ.

 Lean and Six Sigma have been in use for decades and their impact can be far-reaching with significant financial gains as evidenced by companies such as Toyota, General Electric and Xerox.
 While the origins and initial use of these methodologies and tools are in manufacturing and date back to the post WWII industrial boom, they have gained a strong foothold across all industry sectors in recent years as well as increased usage across all functional areas within those organizations adopting a continuous improvement culture.

 The ASU Lean Six Sigma Green Certificate program accredited by Ira A.Fulton Schools of Engineering at ASU examines how Lean and Six Sigma are used together to provide breakthrough improvements for organizations.
 The course follows the Define, Measure, Analyze, Improve and Control (DMAIC) methodology; a customer-focused, fact and data-driven approach that guides continuous improvement and operations excellence.
 This DMAIC methodology provides a series of statistical and standard improvement tools, and a disciplined roadmap for developing solutions to existing problems, processes, services and products.

 The ASU Lean Six Sigma Green Belt Certificate program consists of 80 hours of interactive in-person instruction divided into 20 half-day sessions covering the tools and concepts of Lean, Six Sigma and project management.
 The classroom training is followed by a half-day final exam and 8 weeks of support and guidance to complete a Green Belt continuous improvement project that addresses a current issue within your organization.
 Instructors will facilitate collaborative sessions that empower individuals to analyze data and develop unique breakthrough improvement solutions.
 Instructors will work with participants throughout the program to ensure a solid understanding of the material to apply their training to their unique organizational challenges.